Mycena galericulata (Scop.) Gray - Common Bonnet

 Etymology

 The specific epithet galericulata comes from the Latin galer, which means 'with a small hat'.
-For the length of its stems this mushroom does indeed have a relatively small cap.
+For the length of its stems this mushroom does indeed often have a relatively small cap.

 Identification guide